-Since the mass introduction of pesticides into food and agriculture following WWII, control over the knowledge needed to grow food has been shifting from farmers to the laboratories of multinational corporations.
+Since the mass introduction of pesticides into food & agriculture following WWII, control over the knowledge needed to grow food has been shifting from farmers to the laboratories of multinational corporations.
 As a result, scientific research that benefits corporate profit, rather than the public good, has become the norm.

 The importance of science for the public good is difficult to overstate – especially when it comes to feeding our world.
 When a democracy loses the capacity to transparently research and understand complex problems and solutions, the ability to make sound policy decisions and chart a future for the health and security of a nation is under threat.

-Instead of asking, “How can we efficiently grow the most nutritious tomato in a sustainable way?” corporations ask, “How can we genetically modify a seed that tolerates large doses of my company’s flagship pesticide product?”
+Instead of asking, “How can we efficiently grow the most nutritious tomato in a sustainable way?” we ask, “How can we genetically modify a seed that tolerates large doses of my company’s flagship pesticide product?”

-Privatizing our public universities
+Privatizing our Public Universities

 Land grant universities were established in the late 1800s by Congress to study agriculture, and for 150 years they supported ground-breaking research.
 In recent decades 3 developments have undercut our public research system, with particularly devastating effects on food & farming research:

 - systematic funding cuts to public educational institutions;

 - heavy private investment in universities & in a satellite ring of contract research organizations by companies like Monsanto, Cargill & Dow; and